tonyskidmore/azure-oidc/README.md

 Script to create Microsoft Entra ID application, service principal and federated credentials for use with OpenID Connect (OIDC).

-This enables GitHub Actions workflows to access Azure resources without storing long-lived Azure credentials in GitHub secrets.
+This enables GitHub Actions workflows to access Azure resources without storing long-lived Azure credentials in GitHub secrets, it can also be used with Azure DevOps.

 The script has some limited RBAC capability e.g. you can define a resource group or subscription scope for the created app service principal.